Nurse Practitioner (NP) vs. Registered Nurse (RN)

 The Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN) accredit both master’s and doctoral nurse practitioner programs.
 Here are three NP programs:

-The Western Governors University master’s of science in nursing family nurse practitioner curriculum is an evidence-based online program that prepares students to become effective and caring nurse practitioners.
+The Western Governors University master of science in nursing family nurse practitioner curriculum is an evidence-based online program that prepares students to become effective and caring nurse practitioners.
 The program is structured with courses that can be completed one at a time, allowing students to progress at their own pace.
 Graduates will have the necessary knowledge and competencies to sit for the national FNP certification exam and obtain state licensure.

 The program culminates with clinical internship courses that involve 650 direct patient care clinical hours.
 These internships are conducted in students’ home communities whenever possible.

-• Location: Millcreek, UT
+- Location: Millcreek, UT

-• Duration: As little as 24 months
+- Expected Time to Completion: As little as 24 months

 Oregon Health & Science University School of Nursing